Practice overview

 Theo joined Chambers in October 2023 following the successful completion of his pupillage.
 During pupillage Theo gained experience across the full range of Chambers’ work.
 He is now building a broad commercial chancery practice encompassing commercial disputes, civil fraud, trusts, insolvency, company law, property, and pensions.
 Theo regularly appears in both the High Court and the County Court as sole counsel and is equally comfortable being instructed as part of a counsel team.

 Theo holds a First-Class degree in History from the University of Oxford and an MPhil in World History from the University of Cambridge.
 He was subsequently awarded a Distinction on both the GDL and BVS.
-Before joining Wilberforce, Theo worked as a judicial assistant to various judges in the Chancery Division and as a paralegal in the BVI dispute resolution department of a leading offshore law firm.
+Before joining Wilberforce, Theo worked as a judicial assistant to various judges in the Chancery Division and as a paralegal at Ogier (BVI).
+Since joining Chambers, Theo has worked as a consultant for MKS, a specialist BVI-based civil fraud and asset recovery firm.
+Theo holds a BVI practicing certificate.

 Theo's expertise